 Avery and Paul Mantell, co-founders (seen here with one of the first two college grads.)

-OUR NEWEST PARTNERS!
+OUR NEWEST PARTNER!

 Stephanie Willeke joined the team and sponsored 9 girl our initiative expanded to a second village - Natamuse!